elisagualtieri-creator/programming_project/README.md

     ```bash
     docker build -t project_oct01 .
     ```
-4.  **Run the Analysis (Render the Report):**
-    This is the main command.
-It starts the container, renders the `report_analisi.Rmd` file, and then stops.
+4.  **METHOD A: Run the R Markdown "Vignette" (Recommended for Report)** This command runs the report_analisi.Rmd script inside the container, generating the final HTML report.

     ```bash
     docker run --rm -v "$(pwd):/app" -w /app project_oct01 R -e "rmarkdown::render('report_analysis.Rmd')"
     ```
-5.  **View the Results:**
-    After the command finishes, you will find a new file named **`report_analysis.html`** in your project directory.
-Open it with your web browser to see the full analysis, the first few rows of each result, and the **summary performance table** at the end of the document.
+    **Result**: A file named report_analisi.html will be created in your project folder.
+Open this file in your browser to see the full analysis, code, and final performance table.

+ 5. **METHOD B: Run a Single Exercise (for Testing/Development)** This command runs the single_ex_test.R script.
+You can edit this file on your local PC to choose which exercise to test.

+    ```bash
+    docker run --rm -v "$(pwd):/app" -w /app project_oct01 R -e Rscript single_ex_test.R
+    ```
+    **Result**: The output of the specific test (e.g., the head() of a table and the execution time) will be printed directly to your terminal.